Get stories and expert advice on all things related to college and parenting.

 That also means that LinkedIn tailors your feed for your professional interests, making it a great resource for you!
 If you’re looking for ways to grow within your industry and become a more competitive job candidate, make sure you spend some time browsing through your LinkedIn feed to see what other people in your industry are doing.

 Keep in mind that, at the end of the day, LinkedIn is just one tool and it's not the end all be all platform for finding a job.
-While it is one of the primary things employers will look at in addition to resumes, make sure your student keeps their options open when starting the job search!
+While it is one of the primary things employers will look at in addition to resumes, ensure your student keeps their options open when starting the job search!

 Preparing for the "freshman year of life" right now, or navigating it as a new graduate, is especially challenging, so make sure to check in with your student or grad often and offer your encouragement whenever you can!